LuxLavalier/LuxLavalier.github.io/assembly/pcbs.md

 If you're having a hard time getting the solder to melt, check your temperature.

 If the solder is sticking to the iron but not the pads, you may not be heating the pads long enough, but it should only take a few seconds.
 You can use soldering flux, which may help.

+---

+##### Soldering the Pixelblaze Pico onto the back of the Fibonacci64 Micro HDR board:

 1. Note where and how the Pixelblaze Pico aligns with the outline on the back of the Fibonacci board, and how the contacts line up.